It’s easier to keep an old customer than win a new one.

 And as with any significant product management activity, it's crucial to have clear objectives at the outset and establish what your loyalty program’s success metrics will be.
 That way, you can see clearly if it’s working, or needs refining.
 2. Create products that stick

-When customers recognize personal value in a product, they’re much more likely to use it frequently.
+When customers recognize the personal value in a product, they’re much more likely to use it frequently.
 Creating a 'sticky’ product experience buys you more time to win over and retain new users — adding to your list of fans, boosting retention, and increasing recurring revenue.

 By their very definition, sticky product experiences generate repeat usage, yet stickiness doesn’t always get the attention it deserves.
 Product teams are often so laser-focused on creating an MVP that will encourage downloads and trials, user experiences that could generate a deeper appreciation for the product get set aside for later.